 Purchasing a home is probably the single largest investment you will make in your lifetime.
-So before you close, you need to know that no one else has a claim to the property.
+So before you close, you need to be sure that that nobody else has a claim to the property.

 Because Real Estate Law is so complicated, you need an expert to make sure that all previous transactions have been correct, so you don't end up with legal problems or a problem selling your property.
-Your owner's policy will describe the property and outline any recorded limitations on your ownership.
+Your title insurance owner's policy will describe the property and outline the limitations on your ownership.
 It will also set forth the title company's responsibilities should any claim covered by the policy terms arise.
 Typically your title insurance will protect you in the following cases:

-- Contested title — Someone, usually a previous owner or occupant, claims they still own the property or have not given up their claim.
-If this happens, the title company will defend your title and will cost you nothing.
+- Contested title — This usually happens when someone who owned or even lived in the home before you claims to still hold an interest.
+If this happens, the title insurance company will defend the title and will cost you nothing.

 - Defective title — "Defective title" covers any number of problems with the title to your home.
 It can even include a "contested title".
 Other examples of title defects include problems with legal access to the property, easements that make the property less usable, unusable, or unsaleable.
 Any number of other complicated problems define "Defective title."
 The title company will uncover these title problems, or if they miss them, insure your loss up to the amount of the policy.

 Got a Question?